+Actions/Recommendations Priority (short-, med- or long-term) Level of Effort (Low, moderate or high) Resourcing implications (Staff/consultant) developers and QEPs.
+For example, it's unclear if section 13.1.c of the zoning bylaw is intended to protect amphibian habitat, sources of water for people or wildlife, or for stormwater management.
 Consider increasing the setback requirements for streams.
 Many municipalities choose to develop additional watercourse setbacks above and beyond the RAPR requirements.
 Often this includes measuring setbacks from the top of bank instead of the stream boundary.
 However, this would require additional review and resources at the Municipality's level, as the Municipality would be reviewing QEP reports as opposed to relying on the province.
 Recommendation 7.
 Use the Official Community Plan engagement findings to confirm support for new or updated policy that protects environmental values.
-Consider the Development Permit Area 3 Guidelines and become a requirement of development. encroachment in protected natural areas or riparian setbacks.
-These should be placed in Recommendation 8.
-Develop restoration guidelines for development impacts or Recommendation 7.
-Use the Official Community Plan engagement findings to confirm support for new or updated policy that protects environmental values.
-Consider additional engagement for any policies that are new or contentious. ≤ S/M Moderate Moderate consultants Support from Staff time; Staff time; potential support from consultants development and implementation in a way that best represents the values and needs of the community.
-For instance: review to determine which are needed in North Cowichan, and prioritize their Recommendation 9.
-Review the list of "missing" policies and regulations identified in this $\overline{\phantom{a}}$ High Support from consultant Staff time;

-Consider developing guiding environmental policies that will provide a framework for bylaw and DP updates.
+Consider additional engagement for any policies that are new or contentious.
+S/M Moderate Staff time; potential support from consultants Recommendation 8.
+Develop restoration guidelines for development impacts or encroachment in protected natural areas or riparian setbacks.
+These should be placed in the Development Permit Area 3 Guidelines and become a requirement of development. А Moderate Staff time; Support from consultants Recommendation 9.
+Review the list of "missing" policies and regulations identified in this review to determine which are needed in North Cowichan, and prioritize their development and implementation in a way that best represents the values and needs of the community.
+For instance: - High Staff time; Support from consultant Consider developing guiding environmental policies that will provide a framework for bylaw and DP updates.
 Examples include a Biodiversity Strategy and Community Forest Strategy.

-Actions/Recommendations Priority (short-, med- or long-term) Level of Effort (Low, moderate or high) Resourcing implications (Staff/consultant) Recommendation 10.
-Consider introducing tree protection measures through a tree bylaw and/or the subdivision approval process to prevent unnecessary tree clearing. ٢ High New staff; Support from consultant Recommendation 11.
-Review staffing and resourcing needs to improve North Cowichan's capacity to implement, communicate and enforce current bylaws and regulations. ٨ Moderate Staff time; Support from consultant
+Actions/Recommendations Priority (short-, med- Level of Effort (Low, moderate Resourcing implications Recommendation 10.
+Consider introducing tree protection measures through a tree bylaw and/or the subdivision approval process to prevent unnecessary tree clearing. Σ High New staff; Support from consultant Recommendation 11.
+Review staffing and resourcing needs to improve North Cowichan's capacity to implement, communicate and enforce current bylaws and regulations.
+Z Moderate Staff time; Support from consultant